TapHereRadio/gr-SABRsdr/README.md

 ## Known Issues
 * The GNURadio blocks currently only support TDD operation.
 This means that you can not currently use the source block (RX) and sink block (TX) at the same time.
 * TX functionality requires SABR firmware version 2.4 or above
+* Only GNURadio Version 3.8 is supported.
+Support for 3.10 is planned but not currently in development.